taganz/jengax/readme.md

 - Vertical pieces rest on the ground or on the top of other pieces.
 - Horizontal pieces can only be placed if two supporting vertical pieces are aligned and close enough.
-- Horizontal pieces are slightly wider than the space between supports (extend by half a block on each side).
-- Interference (e.g., a piece blocking above) prevents horizontal placement.

 ## 🛠 Built With